cschwede/swift-automime/README.md

-Openstack Swift auto-encoding middleware
+Openstack Swift automime middleware
 ====================================================

-``autoencoding`` is a middleware that sets the content-encoding metadata entry automatically by checking the object name suffix on PUT requests.
+``automime`` is a middleware that sets the content-encoding and content-type metadata entry automatically by checking the object name suffix on PUT requests.
+It is disabled by default and can be enabled on a per-container basis.

 Quick Install
 -------------

-1) Install autoencoding:
+1) Install automime:

-    git clone git://github.com/cschwede/swift-autoencoding.git
+    git clone git://github.com/cschwede/swift-automime.git
-    cd swift-autoencoding
+    cd swift-automime
     sudo python setup.py install

-2) Add a filter entry for autoencoding to your proxy-server.conf:
+2) Add a filter entry for automime to your proxy-server.conf:

-    [filter:autoencoding]
+    [filter:automime]
-    use = egg:autoencoding#autoencoding
+    use = egg:automime#automime

-3) Alter your proxy-server.conf pipeline and add autoencoding after any authentication middleware:
+3) Alter your proxy-server.conf pipeline and add automime after any authentication middleware:

     [pipeline:main]
-    pipeline = catch_errors healthcheck cache tempauth formpost tempurl autoencoding proxy-server
+    pipeline = catch_errors healthcheck cache tempauth formpost tempurl automime proxy-server

 4) Restart your proxy server:

     swift-init proxy reload

+5) Enable this for a given container:

+    swift post container -m "automime: true"

 Done!